pranavbajaj/2D-Image-Feature-Tracking/README.md

-### MP.9 Performance Evaluation 3.
-Time taken for keypoint detection and descriptor extraction.
+### Performance Evaluation 3.
+Time is taken for keypoint detection and descriptor extraction.

 Note: The performance is evaluated only in terms of speed, not accuracy.